buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWall.md

 Figure ELEMENTVOID &mdash; How individual parts being cut may be expressed.

-### Material Layer Set

-The material information of the IfcWall is defined by IfcMaterialLayerSet, or as fallback by IfcMaterial, and it is attached either directly or at the IfcWallType.
-In this case, the material information does not allow to construct a shape by applying the layer definition to the axis representation, to enable this parametric definition, the IfcMaterialLayerSetUsage has to be used instead.

 ### Material Layer Set Usage

 The material of IfcWall can be defined by